Maximizing Cash Flow for Small Businesses: The Power of Current Ratio

 Understanding the Current Ratio

-The current Ratio is a financial metric that measures your company’s ability to cover its short-term obligations with its current assets.
+The current Ratio is a financial metric that measures a company’s ability to cover its short-term obligations with its current assets.
 It helps you assess whether you have enough cash and readily convertible assets to meet your upcoming financial commitments.
 The formula for calculating the current Ratio is straightforward:

 Current Ratio = Current Assets / Current Liabilities